Frequently Asked Questions

 - A. Not necessarily.
 It is important to verify that the dentist of your choice is in the TDP network.

-- Q. If my current dentist is not in the TDP Network, can I request that he/she become a United Concordia dentist?
+- Q. If my current dentist is not in the TDP Network, can I request that he/she become a United Concordia provider?

 - Yes!
-We gladly accept nominations for new network dentists.
+We gladly accept nominations for new network provider.
 To nominate a dentist, simply complete and submit the Nominate Your Dentist form under Forms & Materials.
-Your current dentist can also obtain an application to participate in the TDP Network by calling our toll-free customer service line at 1-844-653-4061 or by downloading the application.
+Your current provider can also obtain an application to participate in the TDP Network by calling our toll-free customer service line at 1-844-653-4061 or by downloading the application.

 - Q. Can members of the same family go to different dentists?